wilsonmar/oss-perf/tableau.md

 Othere visualization tools:

-   Dynamic (movie mode) is available only under Tableau Public, not when viewed on
+   Dynamic (movie mode) is available only under the Tableau Public client, not when viewed
-   <a target="_blank" href="http://public.tableau.com/profile/andy.cotgreave#!/vizhome/GapminderFullScreen/Gapminder"> the Tableau Public website.
+   <a target="_blank" href="http://public.tableau.com/profile/andy.cotgreave#!/vizhome/GapminderFullScreen/Gapminder">on the Tableau Public website.
     Download the workbook of this Tableau viz</a> by andy.cotgreave
     to see how Tableau recreates the